-- the issuance of shares of the Company's common stock based on the distribution ratio of Exelon common stock outstanding on the record date. - the impact of the separation agreement, employee matters agreement, tax matters agreement and the provisions therein.
+- the issuance of shares of the Company's common stock based on the distribution ratio of one share of our common stock for every three shares of Exelon common stock outstanding on the record date. - the impact of the separation agreement, employee matters agreement, tax matters agreement, New York joint proposal agreement, and the provisions therein.